 To do so, execute these commands in the top-level of the repository:

-conda env update -n <env_name_exist> environment.yml conda activate <env_name_exist> python -m pip install -ve .
+conda env update -n <env_name_exist> environment.yml conda activate <env_name_exist> python -m pip install --no-deps -e .

 It is possible that you may run into version conflicts during the above installation, as qiskit-metal requires specific library versions to work correctly on every OS.